Digi-Guard/.github/profile/README.md

 ## Problem Domain:

-We have been contracted by our client company,Compu-Global-Hyper-Mega-Net, to improve the cybersecurity processes and systems of their AWS Cloud resources with a focus on logging, monitoring and detection of adversarial activity on cloud infrastructure.
+We have been contracted by our client company, Compu-Global-Hyper-Mega-Net, to improve the cybersecurity processes and systems of their AWS Cloud resources with a focus on logging, monitoring and detection of adversarial activity on cloud infrastructure.
 The client has requested a demonstration of how Digi-Guard will be able to protect its cloud infrastructure.

 <BR>